BakerSmithA/while2wasm/README.md

 # while2wasm
 While to WASM compiler using scoped effect handlers combined with Datatypes a la Carte and Extensible effects.
+The thesis this work is based on can be found in [DSLs.pdf]().

 # Install